AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {The rapid growth of Artificial Intelligence-Generated Content (AIGC) services has led to increased mobile user participation in related computations and interactions.
 This development has enabled AI-generated characters to interact with Virtual Reality (VR) users in real time, making the VR experience more interactive and personalized.
 In this paper, we consider an MEC system where VR users engage in AIGC services, focusing on the Generative Diffusion Model (GDM)based image generation tasks.
 Specifically, VR users initiate requests for computing resources, while computation offloading distributes the processing load across the MEC system.
 To manage AIGC edge computation offloading and cloudlet-VR user connections jointly, a Data Center Operator (DCO) employs a centralized Proximal Policy Optimization (PPO) algorithm.
 To protect VR users' privacy while preserving PPO functionality, we employ the Generative Diffusion Model (GDM), specifically the Denoising Diffusion Implicit Model (DDIM), which first introduces noise to the PPO state, then conducts a denoising process to recover the state information.
 We further employ Inverse Reinforcement Learning (IRL) to infer rewards for the recovered states, using expert demonstrations trained by the PPO.
 The similarity between PPO-generated rewards and IRL-inferred rewards is then computed.
-Simulation results demonstrate that our proposed approach successfully achieves computation offloading while protecting VR users' privacy within the PPO centralized management framework. © 2024 IEEE.},
+Simulation results demonstrate that our proposed approach successfully achieves computation offloading while protecting VR users' privacy within the PPO centralized management framework. © 2025 Elsevier B.V., All rights reserved.},

 keywords = {Computation offloading, Content services, Differential privacy, Diffusion Model, Edge computing, Generative adversarial networks, Generative diffusion model, generative diffusion models, Inverse problems, Multi-access edge computing, Multiaccess, Policy optimization, Proximal policy optimization, Reinforcement Learning, User privacy, Virtual environments, Virtual Reality},